csd81/LP/0tutorial/chapters/xx05a.md

   sum {p in Products} Revenue[p] * production[p];
 ```

-The change is that, instead of the original objective of maximizing total revenue, we set the minimum production as the new objective.
+The change is that, instead of maximizing total revenue, we set the minimum production as the new objective.
 This requires introducing a new variable, `min_production`, to denote a lower bound for all production amounts, and a constraint to ensure that the variable is, in fact, a lower bound.
 Then, this new variable is maximized as the objective function.

 ```
 var min_production;